11 Bible-Focused Icebreaker Games

 Created and reviewed by our editors

-Check out activities and games with biblical reflections for youth groups and small groups.
+Check out activities and games with Bible reflections for youth groups and small groups.
 These icebreaker activities help participants relax, get to know each other, and learn about the importance of the Bible.
 Give them a try!

 1. Activity: Who Am I?